sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 `--target`  Target text file

-`--threshold`  (default=`0.5`)  The fast_align word score threshold

 `--outpath`  Output location for the resulting directory

-`--is-bible`  (default=`False`)  If `True`, will refer to lines by their verse references in the fast_align output files
+`--is-bible`  Boolean: if present, output will refer to lines by their verse references.
+Requires input text files to be 41,899 lines long.

 ## align_best.py
 An implementation of [SIL Machine](https://github.com/sillsdev/machine.py/tree/main/machine)'s fast_align.
 Returns only the best alignment for each word in each line.
 Takes word order into account.
 ### Suggested Usage:

-`python align_best.py --source path/to/source/file --target path/to/target/file --threshold 0.5 --outpath /path/to/output/location`
+`python align_best.py --source path/to/source/file --target path/to/target/file --outpath /path/to/output/location`

 ### Output

 A directory containing two directories (one for each alignment direction), each containing three files:

-`in_context.csv`  Best alignment pairs in the order they appear in `--source` and `target`.
-The word score threshold is not applied.
+`best_in_context.csv`  Best alignment pairs in the order they appear in `--source` and `target`, with their alignment score in that particular context.

-`sorted.csv`  Best alignment pairs sorted alphabetically.
-Pairs are counted, duplicated are removed, word and verse scores are averaged, and the word score threshold is applied.
+`best_sorted.csv`  Best alignment pairs sorted alphabetically.
+Pairs are grouped, and alignment scores and verse scores are averaged.

-`vref_scores.csv` Average alignment scores for each line (or verse, if `--is-bible` is `True`)
+`best_vref_scores.csv` Average alignment scores for each line (or verse, if `--is-bible`)

 ### Arguments: